philipaconrad/csce240_hw06/README.md

 ## Our Implementation

-We use a recursive function in our code, `union()`, that is responsible for adding arcs to the graph, and for detecting (and *not* adding) arcs that would generate a cycle.
+We use a recursive function in our code, `unionFind()`, that is responsible for adding arcs to the graph, and for detecting (and *not* adding) arcs that would generate a cycle.

 ## Build

-To build hw6, just run `make`.
+To build hw6, just run `make` in the top level directory.

+If you want to package this homework for submission to the CSE Dropbox, run `make package`.

 ## Test

 To run hw6 manually, use:

-    ./hw6 xin1.txt xlog.txt xout.txt
+    ./union-find xin1.txt xlog.txt xout.txt

 To run hw6 on the provided test data, just run `make test`.